chochristinak/yin-voyage/README.md

   >
 </details>

-## :satellite: Upcoming Features
+## :blossom: Upcoming Features

-- [:star:] Add-ons and upgrades to retreats
+- :star: Add-ons and Upgrades to retreats :star:
    1. Catered meal plans
    2. Reiki healing sessions
    3. One-on-one surf lessons
-  4. Detailed listing of local shops, bars, restaurants, and ammenities available
+   4. Loyalty program
-  5. Payment feature
+   5. Detailed description of the locality
-  6. Loyalty prgram
+   6. Spa and massage packages

-- [:star:] API integration for a more comprehensive list of global yoga retreats
+- :palm_tree: API integration for a more comprehensive list of global yoga retreats
-- [:star:] Subscription to receive emails for deals and discounts
+- :palm_tree: Subscription to receive emails for deals and discounts
-- [:star:] Test, debug, continuous development.
+- :palm_tree: Test, debug, continuous development.